espnet/espnet/doc/espnet2_tutorial.md

     joint_network_conf:
       dim_joint_space: Dimension of the joint space (int, default = 256).
       joint_act_type: Type of activation in the joint network (str, default = "tanh").

+The options related to the activation functions can also be modified through the parameters introduced in the Encoder section (See `main_conf` description).

 ### Multi-task learning